 GMPLS is the standard technology to configure lightpaths in wavelength-routed networks.
-In GMPLS, wavelengths are regarded as labels and lightpaths are called LSPs (Label Switched Paths).
+In GMPLS, wavelengths are regarded as labels and lightpaths are called label switched paths (LSPs).
 RSVP-TE is a signaling protocol for managing LSPs.
 In this section, we briefly review RSVP-TE.